DECODEproject/whitepaper/decode-whitepaper.md

 - "Streaming" data from sensors
 - open government data
-- user generated content (blogs, recommendations, obervations)
+- user generated content (blogs, recommendations, observations)
 - ...

 [^datasources]: Not sure whether we need the distinction, although streaming sensor data seems to be a special kind of data that we need to reckon with.
 (JHH)